We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

-Upgrades at the intersection of O'Herns Road and High Street include:
+The Stage 1 upgrade at O'Herns Road and High Street included:

 - introducing traffic lights to improve safety and traffic flow